google/xls/docs_src/tutorials/xlscc_state.md

 ```

 As the above function uses channels, a proto detailing the type of interface is
 required.
-Create a a file named `test_state.textproto` with the following
+Create a file named `test_state.textproto` with the following
 contents to configure `out` as an output FIFO (ready/valid) interface.

 ```